dmitriid/dmitriid.com/content/blog/2017/03/the-broken-promise-of-web-components.md

 - a way to define your own custom elements
 - place them on the page with HTML-like syntax
 - provides a fast virtual DOM implementation that minimizes changes to the actual DOM
-- has very few limitations on what you can do with or within components because it's Javascript all the way down (the DSL is a thing wrapper on top of a small number of functions)
+- has very few limitations on what you can do with or within components because it's Javascript all the way down (the DSL is a thin wrapper on top of a small number of functions)

 No wonder React took the world by storm.
 Those who weren't writing it were surely talking about it.
-It spawned several competitiors that were aiming for the same feature set ([Inferno](https://infernojs.org), [Preact](https://preactjs.com)) or various subsets, most notably Virtual DOM ([Snabbdom](https://github.com/snabbdom/snabbdom), [virtual-dom](https://github.com/Matt-Esch/virtual-dom) etc.).
+It spawned several competitiors that are aiming for the same feature set ([Inferno](https://infernojs.org), [Preact](https://preactjs.com)) or various subsets, most notably Virtual DOM ([Snabbdom](https://github.com/snabbdom/snabbdom), [virtual-dom](https://github.com/Matt-Esch/virtual-dom) etc.).

 ## 2017